The next paragraph will briefly explain the two different scheduling modes available on Sablono. They can be found in the Project Settings.

-This mode should only be used if you are not planning to setup dependencies between you deliverables on Sablono as those will not be included into the schedule calculation.
-The calculation run will works like this:
+This mode should only be used if you are not planning to set up dependencies between your deliverables on Sablono as those will not be included in the schedule calculation.
+The calculation run will work like this:

-- If you defined start and due date for your deliverables, Sablono will use the user-defined start date to calculate the earliest dates and the user-defined end date to calculate latest dates.
-If only one of the two is defined, only earliest or latest dates will be calculated.
+- If you defined the start and the due date for your deliverables, Sablono will use the user-defined start date to calculate the earliest dates and the user-defined end date to calculate the latest dates.
+If only one of the two is defined, only the earliest or latest dates will be calculated.

 - If you did not set-up any user-defined dates, Sablono will not be able to schedule the activities of your deliverables.